store2be/nginx-reverse-proxy/README.md

 ### After merging to master

-Tag the head with the new version, this should generate an image with the version as a tag.
+Tag the head with the new version and push it to Github.
+This then automatically generates the new image on quay.io with the version as a tag.